I have been swimming since I was a baby. I joined my first swim team when I was 6-years-old and swam competitively through college.

 I moved to Vegas in 2010 and love it here.

-In 2017 alone I taught more than 70 students of all ages and abilities to swim.
+I teach approximately 90 students of all ages and abilities to swim every summer.
 I've taught hundreds of students over the years.

 I have Heartsaver First Aid & CPR AED certification from the American Heart Association which expires in 2019.